climateinteractive/enroads-guide/docs/guide/population.rst

 Slider Settings
 ---------------

 The slider reflects the 95% probability range of population deviating from the United Nation's medium population growth path.
+The variable being changed reflects the global population by 2100, in billions of people.

 ================== ========================= =================== ================================ ==================== ===============================
 \                  lowest growth             low growth          **status quo**                   high growth          highest growth